krisleech/wisper/README.md

 report_creator.subscribe(MailResponder.new, :with => :successful)
 ```

-In the above case it is pretty useless unless used in conjuction with `:on`
+This is pretty useless unless used in conjuction with `:on`, since all events
-since all events will get mapped to `:successful`.
-Instead you might do
-something like this:
+will get mapped to `:successful`.
+Instead you might do something like this:

 ```ruby
 report_creator.subscribe(MailResponder.new, :on   => :create_report_successful,